+Policy Statement:

-Policy Statement: any clinical competency domain(s).
-The trainee ma ered when a trainee demonstrates the need for improvement in by be exhibiting a minor competency deficit(s) that can be easily third or fourth quarter of the training year, if a trainee continues choose to initiate Probation. form, the site training director and supervisor will director and supervisor will present the Focused Co to be targeted and the recommended actions.
+any clinical competency domain(s).
+The trainee may ered when a trainee demonstrates the need for improvement in y be exhibiting a minor competency deficit(s) that can be easily third or fourth quarter of the training year, if a trainee continues choose to initiate Probation.

+form, the site training director and supervisor will director and supervisor will present the Focused Co to be targeted and the recommended actions.
 The identified concerns.
-If the timeline calls for reasses is undertaken at the appointed time and follow-up the supervisor and trainee during the initial and foll trainee's graduate school.
-A copy will also be place.
-The trainee acknowledges that by signing this F they understand that if Focused Competency G mpetency Guidance and recording their concerns in a narrative meet with the trainee.
+If the timeline calls for reassess is undertaken at the appointed time and follow-up rethe supervisor and trainee during the initial and follow trainee's graduate school.
+A copy will also be placed.
+The trainee acknowledges that by signing this February that the supervisor and trainee that the supervisor and trainee during the initial and follow trainee's graduate school.
+A copy will also be placed. mpetency Guidance and recording their concerns in a narrative meet with the trainee.
 During this meeting, the site training empetency Guidance Plan below, identifying the competencies guidance plan will include a timeline for reassessment of the sment before the next performance evaluation, an assessment remarks are detailed.
-This plan must be signed and dated by low-up meetings with a copy provided to the trainee and to the ed in the trainee's file.
-Focused Competency Guidance plan at the initial meeting, suidance is not successfully completed, some or all of the (i.e., will be found to be unsatisfactory) from the date of Performance Evaluation Quarter and Training Year, and Plan initiation Date: Mental Health Trainee Name (print): Supervisor Name (print): Statement of Plan Completion: On (date), successfully completed the Focused Compe program minimum levels of achievement. (trainee name) etency Guidance Plan and is now meeting training Supervisor Name (Signature) and Date
+This plan must be signed and dated by ow-up meetings with a copy provided to the trainee and to the ed in the trainee's file.
+Focused Competency Guidance plan at the initial meeting, uidance is not successfully completed, some or all of the (i.e., will be found to be unsatisfactory) from the date of

+Performance Evaluation Quarter and

+Training Year, and Plan initiation Date: Mental Health Trainee Name (print):

+mental freatth framee Name (print).

+Supervisor Name (print):

+Statement of Plan Completion: On (date), successfully completed the Focused Compe program minimum levels of achievement. (trainee name) etency Guidance Plan and is now meeting training

+Supervisor Name (Signature) and Date

-Focused Competency Guidan Page 2 of 3
+Focused Competency Guidance Plan Page

 A. Competency Issues discussed at meeting: B. Recommended Actions C. Reassessment Status of Actions/Competency

 Competency/Issue:

-Focused Competency Guidance P Page 3 of 3

-A. Competency Issues discussed at meeting: B. Recommended Actions (cont'd) C. Reassessment Status of Actions/Competency
+Focused Competency Guidance F Plan Page 3 of 3 A. Competency Issues discussed at meeting: B. Recommended Actions (cont'd) C. Reassessment Status of Actions/Competency Competency/Issue: Competency/Issue:

-Competency/Issue:

-Competency/Issue: